PIX11 Investigates: Uber rider charged higher fare after driver changes destination

 As Martha Rohena of the Bronx has learned, the receipt may show a much higher fare than the one quoted on the Uber app when you order the car.

-Last month, Rohena arranged for an Uber to take her and her mother from 148th street in the Bronx to the Empire City Casino in Yonkers.
+Last month, Rohena arranged for an Uber to take her and her mother from 148th Street in the Bronx to the Empire City Casino in Yonkers.
 The price on the Uber app was $20.89.
 However, two days later, Uber emailed Rohena a receipt for $172.11.

 She discovered the addresses of the pickup and destination had been changed.
-It said the Uber driver took them to Brooklyn and the trip took 4hours 55 minutes.
+It said the Uber driver took them to Brooklyn and the trip took 4 hours 55 minutes.

 “It didn’t make any sense at all,” Rohena said.
 “How were those changes made?
 Who has access to that?
 Is it the driver?”